flowdy/FlowgencyTM/README.md

    You can weight all dimensions as you find appropriate.
 By default, all five are weighted equally (1).

  5. These four dimensions aforementioned increase with the passage of time.
 Here, however, "time" is not directly what the system clock measures.
-FlowgencyTM has got its own that runs or stands still depending on your time model.
-In the latter periods, urgency is frozen.
-Affected i.e. pausing tasks are by default even hidden from display.
+FlowgencyTM has got its own that runs or stands still depending on your time model specified in advance.
+The time model can include both regular and once-only periods of working or off-time and can also distinguish different types of tasks.
+Pausing tasks are by default even hidden from display.

  6. You can divide tasks into steps, steps again into substeps.
 You can build arbitrarily deep hierarchies.
 Sometimes tasks or steps have substeps you find ridiculous to describe because they go without saying.
 Then you can instead specify that the software is to provide how many checks ever for them, one for each substep just thought.